 It really depends on whether you are on the giving or receiving end.

 - You are the business owner of the intellectual property and have the right to set the terms and conditions to the franchisee.
 The franchisee can either accept, withdraw or ask for further negotiation for the needs of both parties to be met.

 - You will see new opportunities arising for local and international expansion of your business much faster as you will have franchisees on board with you who share the same vision to promote the business through the use of effective marketing strategies.

-- You will have accessibility to the latest technology and updated on latest industry trends.
+- You will have accessibility to the latest technology and be updated on the latest industry trends.

-- You are the owner of the business and with this, brings a number of responsibilities, from supporting and offering training programmes for franchisees to managing the day to day affairs.
-The workload can get too much sometimes, this is why it is important to be on top of your game and to evenly distribute the tasks among franchisees to maximise efficiency.
+- You are the owner of the business and with this, comes a number of responsibilities, from supporting and offering training programmes for franchisees to managing the day-to-day affairs.
+The workload can get too much sometimes.
+This is why it is important to be on top of your game and to evenly distribute the tasks among franchisees to maximise efficiency.

 As the franchisee

 - You have the opportunity to work on an existing business and don’t need to start from scratch.
-You will have full access to ‘intellectual property’.
-With experience you will gain independence, become your own boss and be in charge of your own future.
+You will have full access to the business intellectual property.
+With experience, you will gain independence, become your own boss and be in charge of your own future.

 - You are on a flexible schedule.
 You are in control of how many hours you put into building the business.
 It’s simple, the more time and effort you invest into the growth of the business, the quicker results will be seen.

 - You will come across a number of franchise opportunities to choose from that meet your personalised goals.